pivot-access-ltd/bma-offline-docs/src/how-to-customise-machines-5108.md

 <a href="#heading--set-a-default-minimum-kernel-for-enlistment-and-commissioning"><h3 id="heading--set-a-default-minimum-kernel-for-enlistment-and-commissioning">How to set a default minimum kernel for enlistment and commissioning</h3></a>

 [tabs]
+[tab version="v3.4 Snap,v3.4 Packages" view="UI"]
+To set the default minimum enlistment and commissioning kernel for all machines:

+1. Select *Settings*.

+2. Select *Configuration*.

+3. Select *Commissioning*.

+4. Select a kernel from the *Default minimum kernel version* drop-down.

+5. Select *Save* to register your changes.
+[/tab]
 [tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]
 To set the default minimum enlistment and commissioning kernel (based on Ubuntu release: GA kernel) for all machines: